-A. Demand Deposits
+Demand Deposits

-The carrying amount of the CRIA's cash deposits was \$231,170 at June 30, 2022.
-Bank balances before reconciling items were \$254,429 at that date, the total amount of which was insured or collateralized with securities held by the pledging financial institutions in the CRIA's name as discussed below.
+The carrying amount of the CRIA's cash deposits was \$481,430 as of June 30, 2023.
+Bank balances are insured or collateralized with securities held by the pledging financial institutions in the CRIA's name as discussed below.